syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Dropdown-Calendar.md

 ## First day of week

-By default, Sunday is shown as the first day of the week in a drop-down spinner.
+By default, Sunday is shown as the first day of the week in a dropdown calendar.
 If you want to change the first day of week, use the `FirstDayOfWeek` property value.
 The default value of `FirstDayOfWeek` property is `Sunday`.

 {% tabs %}
 {% highlight xaml %}